Sleep Better During the Pandemic

 Relaxing isn't easy right now.
 Here's an app that can help.

 Quality of sleep has suffered some collateral damage during the COVID-19 pandemic.
-Even when we stick to our regular schedules, roughly a third of Americans are suffering from acute insomnia right now.
-Insomnia is when you can’t fall alseep or stay asleep.
+Even when we stick to our regular schedules, roughly a third of Americans have acute insomnia right now.
+Insomnia is when you can’t fall asleep or stay asleep.
 You may have insomnia for a few nights in a row from time to time.
 This is called acute insomnia.
-Or your sleep trouble may be ongoing for a longer period of time.
+Or your sleep trouble may be ongoing for a longer period.
 This is called chronic insomnia.

 If you're a Veteran struggling with sleep, you're not alone.
 Fifty percent of Veterans enrolled in VA health care have insomnia.
 Since social distancing has thrown off our routines, your sleep may also be thrown off.
 This makes VA’s new mobile app, Insomnia Coach, that much more helpful during times like these.

 Insomnia Coach was created for everyone and is easy to use.
 It can be used as a standalone education and self-care tool or as an addition to professional mental health care.
 This app is based on scientific research about how people can change their behaviors and thoughts to improve sleep.